rayanaourane/Data-Analysis-Portfolio/Project 2 - Telco customer churn prediction/read-me.md

 # Telco Customer Churn Prediction

-This project aims at predicting the likelihood of customers to remain with their current telecom provider or to churn and switch to a competitor.
+This project aims to predict the likelihood of customers to remain with their current telecom provider or to churn and switch to a competitor.
 The data was downloaded from Kaggle.com.

 ### Content: